clairek09/MIC/Modules/M03-design-implement-azure-expressroute/includes/6-configure-peering-for-expressroute-deployment.md

 ## Multiple choice

 An engineer wants to consume a specific set of services through Microsoft peering.
-Which feature should you configure?
+Which feature should be configured?

 (x) Route filters.{{Correct.
 Route filters are a way to consume a subset of supported services through Microsoft peering.}}